LivewareProblems/Orion/README.md

 If you want to see it in action

-- Install Node.js dependencies with `yarn install --cwd assets` inside the `assets` directory
+- Install Node.js dependencies with `npm install --cwd assets` inside the `assets` directory
 - Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.